frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/settings/system-settings.md

 * **Allow Login using User Name**: Allow user login via their username set in the [User master](/docs/user/manual/en/setting-up/users-and-permissions/adding-users).
 * **Show Full Error and Allow Reporting of Issues to the Developer**: This will display the whole error on the screen and allow reporting issues.
 If you have technical knowledge in this area, you can get a better idea of the error by reading the whole message.
-* **Remove EXIF tags from uploaded images**: Metadata stored in image files in the EXIF file format can be exploired to get sensitive user information.
+* **Remove EXIF tags from uploaded images**: Metadata stored in image files in the EXIF file format can be exploited to get sensitive user information.
 This option lets users remove that data from the images before uploading.

 ### 1.6 Password